openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 4. Masters bootstrap

     Master VMs are booting using a stub Ignition config that are waiting early in the Ignition service to load their Ignition config from a URL.
-That url is the `https://<internal-api-vip>/config/master` which is still not available until the **bootstrap** VM is exposing it.
+That URL is the `https://<internal-api-vip>/config/master` which is still not available until the **bootstrap** VM is exposing it.
 It takes few minutes till it does.

-    With the machine config available the masters pull their Ignition and boots up joining the tenant cluster as masters and start scheduling pods.
+    When the MachineConfigServer is available on the bootstrap, the masters pull their Ignition config and boot up joining the tenant cluster as masters and start scheduling pods.

 5. Workers bootstrap

-    After the masters and the control plane is up, we will scale the machineset to create workers by the machine-api-operator.
+    After the masters and the control plane is up, we will scale the MachineSet to create workers by the machine-api-operator.